AdobeDocs/commerce-php/src/pages/tutorials/custom-attributes/text-field.md

 This tutorial describes how a developer can create a custom text field attribute for the Customer entity using code.
 This will reflect in both the [Customer Grid](https://docs.magento.com/user-guide/customers/customer-account-manage.html) and the [Customer Form](https://docs.magento.com/user-guide/customers/customer-account-update.html) in the Admin.

 This Customer attribute will be used to save and view the customer's ID in an external system, as an example.
 It will be created as an EAV attribute in a data patch.
-The EAV model allows a developer to add custom functionality to the Magento entities without modifying the core databases and schemas.
+The EAV model allows a developer to add custom functionality to the entities without modifying the core databases and schemas.
 Data patches are run just once, so this code will create the custom attribute and will never run again, which could cause issues.

 ## Code

 ### Create the data patch class

 Create a data patch class called `ExternalId` under the `\ExampleCorp\Customer\Setup\Patch\Data` namespace.
-This makes Magento execute the data patch automatically when `bin/magento setup:upgrade` is run.
+This makes the application execute the data patch automatically when `bin/magento setup:upgrade` is run.
 All data patches must implement the `\Magento\Framework\Setup\Patch\DataPatchInterface` interface.

 ```php
 <?php